 Aware on boat

-Soft drinks in cans have been replaced by big bottles, thus cutting down on litter, we wash plastic cups instead of using disposable ones.
+Soft drinks in cans have been replaced by big bottles, thus cutting down on litter, we use and wash plastic cups instead of using disposable ones.

 Lunch is served on plates, no styrofoam or unnecessary plastic bags.